ruby-rice/rice/doc/tutorial.rst

     Class rb_cMySocket = define_class("MySocket", rb_cIO);
   }

 Note the prefix ``rb_c`` on the name of the class.
-This is a convention that the Ruby interpreter and many extensions tend to use.
-It signifies that this is a class and not some other type of object.
-Some other naming conventions that are commonly used:
+This is a convention that the Ruby interpreter and many extensions use.
+It signifies that this is a class and not another type of object.
+Common naming conventions include:

 * ``rb_c`` variable name prefix for a Class
 * ``rb_m`` variable name prefix for a Module